fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 ## Aspire Integration
-Fluent CMS leverages Aspire to simplify deployment.
+FormCMS leverages Aspire to simplify deployment.

 ### Architecture Overview

-A scalable deployment of Fluent CMS involves multiple web application nodes, a Redis server for distributed caching, and a database server, all behind a load balancer.
+A scalable deployment of  FormCMS involves multiple web application nodes, a Redis server for distributed caching, and a database server, all behind a load balancer.

 ```